Other radios based on the same chassis:

-Miniature 5-valve mantle radio, also released under the Courtenay brand with a slightly different dial.
+Miniature 5-valve mantle radio, also released under the Courtenay brand with a slightly different dial and cabinet.

 The cabinet is referred to as the 'Bristol miniature table chest'.